AlexLavoie42/Industrial-Evolution/GDD_0.md

 - Economy should revolve around forcing player to shift production often
     - Stops the player from just idling to make money
     - Use economy to force players into multi step production
+    - Avoid making player delete existing assemblies.
+Instead try to incorporate old designs.
+        - Where to store items?
+        - Moving workers between productions needs to be easy / fun
+            - Keep old jobs as unassigned.
+Make it so you can easily assign / reassign workers to new / old jobs.

 - Night time is 1/2 the game.
 Using a boring UI will kill the game.
     - Turn the night UI into an interactable area